 The Internet is content.
 Text, images, videos, audio … these are all online content that makes the Internet what it is.

-By creating original, interesting material that attracts your target audience you will be implementing a strategy that consists of not selling in a direct way but by educating your potential customers about what you sell.
+By creating original, interesting material that attracts your target audience you will be implementing a strategy that consists of not selling in a direct way but by educating your potential customers about what you sell in your ecommerce business.

 Good content creators are considered leaders in their niche.
 They can influence people and help raise awareness about brands.

 However, these posts cannot be short pieces of content.
 They should be planned and be allotted adequate time to dive deeply into the topic.
-Also, the proper use of keywords is helpful.
+When you create content, the proper use of keywords is crucial.

 1.1 Do keyword research